mainmatter/trash-in-treasure-out/text.md

 face_.

-Make no mistake, every piece of software is complex: it has to run on computers, which, especially nowadays are complicated beasts.
+Make no mistake, every piece of software is complex: it has to run on computers, which, especially nowadays are complex beasts.
 And writing software with highly optimized languages with manual memory management like C, C++ or Rust requires knowledge of all kinds of subtleties.
 Rust makes these sublteties _explicit_, forcing you to fix all kinds of things you may never